Joe Ross (baseball): Draft and minor leagues (2011–2014)

 The San Diego Padres of Major League Baseball (MLB) selected Ross with the 25th overall pick of the 2011 MLB draft.
 Although he had committed to playing college baseball for the UCLA Bruins, Ross signed with the Padres on August 15, receiving a $2.75 million signing bonus in the process.
 After signing, Ross reported to the Rookie-level AZL Padres of the Arizona League.
 He pitched in one game during the 2011 season, allowing two hits in a scoreless inning.
 At the end of the minor league season, Ross spent time in the Arizona Instructional League, where he adapted to the smaller strike zone in professional baseball.

-Ross was one of several young Padres prospects who began the 2012 season with the Class A Fort Wayne TinCaps of the Midwest League.
-He struggled in the Midwest League, posting an 0-3 win-loss record and 9.53 ERA in his first three starts.
+Ross was one of several young Padres prospects who began the 2012 season with the Single-A Fort Wayne TinCaps of the Midwest League.
+He struggled in the Midwest League, posting an 0–3 win–loss record and 9.53 ERA in his first three starts.
 He dropped his season ERA to 6.26 over his next three starts, but went on the disabled list with shoulder tendinitis on May 12.
-He began a rehab assignment at the end of June, first with the AZL Padres and then with the Class A Short Season Eugene Emeralds of the Northwest League.
+He began a rehab assignment at the end of June, first with the AZL Padres and then with the Low-A Eugene Emeralds of the Northwest League.